 DPI data about WSAS participation and performance are based primarily on records provided by the WSAS testing vendor.
 Records are included for all students enrolled in WSAS-tested grades during the annual 3-4 week WSAS testing window regardless of whether students took any WSAS tests.
 Each student's record indicates the set of subject area tests the student is expected to take: WKCE, WAA-SwD, or, before 2006-07, WAA-ELL.
 Within a few months after the close of each testing window, after a multi-step scoring/validation/editing process, the vendor sends student level and aggregated records to DPI.

-No changes are made to vender-provided aggregated records after receipt by DPI.
-Consequently DPI-aggregated data based on student-level records may not exactly match data in the vendor-provided aggregated records.
+No changes are made to vendor provided aggregated records after receipt by DPI.
+Consequently DPI-aggregated data based on student-level records may not exactly match data in the vendor provided aggregated records.

 Participation and Performance - WSAS

 Note that WSAS combines the participation and performance data for students expected to take WKCE and students expected to take WAA-SwD.
 Until 2005-06, the last year WAA-ELL was administered, WSAS also included data for students expected to take WAA-ELL.
 Students are counted and percents are calculated as follows: